Fantasy Is Reality

-"Fantasy Is Reality" is a song recorded by the funk band Parliament.
-It was the only single released from the band's 1977 album Live: P-Funk Earth Tour.
+"Fantasy Is Reality" is a 1977 song recorded by the funk band Parliament.
+It was the only single released from the album Live: P-Funk Earth Tour.
 The song was originally recorded during Parliament's period at Invictus Records.
 Unlike the bulk of Live: P-Funk Earth Tour, "Fantasy Is Reality" was recorded in the studio, as was its B-side, "The Landing (Of the Holy Mothership)".

 "Fantasy Is Reality" was cut from the album's 1991 CD reissue, but was included on the Parliament compilation album Tear the Roof Off 1974-1980.
+A version is also featured as a bonus track on the CD reissue of Osmium.
 It reached number 54 in the U.S. on Billboard's Hot Soul Singles chart.

+The midtempo track has been called a "churchy funk ballad".